 How to Onboard Remote Employees

 Onboarding plays a critical role in a new hire's success and happiness.
 And good onboarding is especially important for remote employees, since they don't have as many opportunities to organically integrate into the company processes and culture.
-In this chapter, we lay out the best practices for getting your remote employees up to speed.
+In this chapter, we lay out the best practices for getting your remote employees up to speed and finding employees that fit your company culture to a T.

 Employee onboarding is a series of activities that allow new hires to get to know their team and learn about the company’s attitudes, methods, rituals, and tools.
-From an employee's perspective, onboarding is an opportunity to get used to a new environment.
-For an employer, it's a valuable time to share all of the elements that will help them be successful.
+Remote employee onboarding is the same process, but when the new hire is going to be working remotely rather than from the office.
+From an employee's perspective, an onboarding program is an opportunity to get used to a new environment.
+For an employer, it's a valuable time to share all of the elements that will help new team members be successful as they learn more about their role in the company.

 Onboarding can be formal and informal (and usually, companies use both approaches so the new teammate is fully ramped up).
-Formal onboarding usually includes a series of workshops, training sessions, and exercises.
+Formal onboarding usually includes a series of workshops, training sessions, video calls and exercises.

 Informal onboarding can be more ad hoc and include shadowing other people on the team, getting to know various stakeholders, understanding the company’s conventions and approach to problem-solving through observation and impromptu coaching with the new hire’s manager.